DocCreator/DocCreator/README.md

 cmake .. -G "Visual Studio 16 2019" -A "x64" -DCMAKE_PREFIX_PATH=<QT_PATH> -DCMAKE_INSTALL_PREFIX=<MyInstallationPrefix>
 ```
 <QT_PATH> is the path to installed Qt configuration for this compiler. <QT_PATH> is for example C:/Qt/5.12.4/msvc2017_64
+You can also pass other options to cmake.
+See below.

 Then you can open the generated .sln file with Visual Studio.
 Check that you have "Release" and "x64" for the "Solution configurations" and "Solution platforms" (comboboxes in the toolbar),